QuantEcon/lecture-source-py/source/rst/numba.rst

 Another is that the set of algorithms that can be entirely vectorized is not universal.

-In fact, for some algorithms, vectorization is entirely ineffective.
+In fact, for some algorithms, vectorization is ineffective.

 Fortunately, a new Python library called `Numba <http://numba.pydata.org/>`__ solves many of these problems.